bobgru/yinyang/README.md

 the enclosed cell the same color as the enclosing cells.
 * A checkerboard pattern, i.e. crossed black and white diagonals, because it leads to the previous condition.

+Pressing "e" toggles display of errors, so you can play without the hints if desired.

 A winning game is highlighted in orange.
+Press "w" to toggle this behavior, so you can have the system confirm your win after you've convinced yourself first.

 Pressing "u" undoes the last move if there was one, moving it to a "redo" list.
 Pressing "r" replays the next move in the redo list.
 A mouseclick adds a move to the undo list and clears the redo list.

 Pressing "s" records a snapshot of the current board and undo list.
 Pressing "p" pops a snapshot off the stack and restores the board and undo list to the previous state.

-Pressing "e" toggles display of errors, so you can play without the hints if desired.

-Pressing "w" toggles display of wins, so you can have the system confirm your win after you've convinced yourself first.

 There is enough functionality to practice the samples, but there are features I would like to add:
 * Add visual effects to help indicate what has changed